This topic describes how to perform column operations by using PyODPS.

 -

-Use the following statement to create the table:
+Use the following statement to create the table.

-CREATE TABLE if not exists pyodps_iris ( sepallength DOUBLE comment 'sepal length (cm)', sepalwidth DOUBLE comment 'sepal width (cm)', petallength DOUBLE comment 'petal length (cm)', petalwidth DOUBLE comment 'petal width (cm)', name STRING comment 'species' );
+CREATE TABLE if not exists pyodps_iris ( sepallength DOUBLE comment 'Sepal length (cm)', sepalwidth DOUBLE comment 'Sepal width (cm)', petallength DOUBLE comment 'Petal length (cm)', petalwidth DOUBLE comment 'Petal width (cm)', name STRING comment 'Species' );

 -

-In the left-side navigation pane, click Workspaces.
+In the left-side navigation pane, click Workspace.

 In the Actions column of the target workspace, choose .